bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 each database and field (default 'mean' for Integer and Float, 'join' for String).

+The option section also provides 'header_fields' option, that allows to override specific fields in the annotation header when updating the database from a VCF file.
+The keys of the dictionary represent the field names in the annotation header, and the values represent the new values that you want to assign to those fields.
+This parameter is optional and can be used to customize the annotation header during the update process.
+If not provided, the default values from the VCF file will be used for the annotation header fields.

 Examples:

 > Annotation with multiple databases in BigWig and BigBed formats, with